 Close the Purchase Order when you are done with it.

 All changes in purchase order update on order quantities and replenishment suggestions for corresponding variants.

 Integration with a Sales Platform

-Inventory Planner closely integrates with purchase order functionality in inventory management systems (TradeGecko, Ordoro, and Vend) when available.
+Inventory Planner closely integrates with purchase order functionality in inventory management systems (Skubana, QuickBooks Commerce, and Vend) when available.
 After creating a purchase order in Inventory Planner, you can optionally Save it in the inventory management system by selecting the button at the bottom.

 Any further updates to the purchase order (including receiving items) should be done in the inventory management system.
 Purchase order information in Inventory Planner will update to reflect changes in the IMS following the next sync.

-Here you can view your purchase order, filter by status or product name and create a new one from scratch.
+Here you can view your Stock Orders (Purchase Orders and Transfers), filter by status or product name and create a new one from scratch.
 (Purchase Orders can also be created from the Replenishment screen.)
-You can view purchase order details by clicking on purchase order title number/title.
+You can view Stock Order details by clicking on purchase order title number/title.